Santa Claus Saves Christmas Again by Going on a Diet!

 The North Pole Goes on a Diet, on the other hand, seems not to have found an audience, in spite of its author’s good intentions.
 He names his avocation as an animal rescue volunteer and thanks his two dog-children.
 Perhaps he should have kept his eye on the child, instead of the dogs….

-Pandemic Picture Books Offer Crash Courses in Social Distancing
+Pandemic Picture Books Teaching Social Distancing

 An obvious advantage of self-publication is a quick turnaround time: a writer can respond to rapidly shifting social currents faster than with a trade publisher, who may be reluctant to move quickly on a subject whose relevance may wilt within weeks or months.
 A full-service self-publishing outfit like Zuri Book Pros, for example, offers an author plenty of options for the book’s look and feel.
 Depending upon the desired illustration style, the $40-60 per page charge includes layout, unlimited changes, and no royalty fees.
 A flurry of picture books explaining the concept and practice of social distancing, the necessity of wearing masks, and the challenges of on-line learning entered the marketplace of ideas in May via self-publication and they can be identified on the final page with the colophon “Made in the U.S.A.” with the date of printing in Middletown, Delaware (most often), which may indicate printing on demand at an Amazon facility.